gmih/gmih.github.io/pages/about/index.md

 Legionnaires are our core raid members.
 They show up on time and prepared, rarely have to miss a raid night, and perform to the level expected of them given their role and class.
 In return, they get free guild repairs and are guaranteed a raiding spot.

 ### Citizen - Raid Ready Members
 Citizens are members of the guild who meet the minimum requirements to raid (ilvl, gemmed/enchanted, etc.) but can’t make the 75% attendance requirement or need some additional guidance with their raid performance.
-These members are our designated raid alternates and are given raid slots after Legionnaires.

 Citizens are welcome to move into the Legionnaire rank, and will need to PM an officer so that we can start the process.
 Once the officers discuss the rank change and reach a consensus, we’ll either give you Legionnaire rank or give you some concrete feedback to work on.